natfigbern/chicktech-project/_pages/home.md

 ---

 # Welcome!
-*where anyone is welcome*
+*Where anyone is welcome*

-Welcome to my personal website.
+## About the website -
+This website is about my accomplishments throughout the years, enjoy.